wherrera10/asus-lighting/README.md

 Acknowledgements:

-This code owes gretly to the following projects by others:
+The audio processing portions of this code owe greatly to the following projects by others:

 Scot W. Harden's Realtime FFT Audio Visualization with Python at http://www.swharden.com/blog/2013-05-09-realtime-fft-audio-visualization-with-python/